barbarer/py4e-int/_sources/classes-basics/peer_in.rst

    :feedback_d: Incorrect!
 Method describes a specific action associated with a Class. "turn_right" is a possbile action.
    :feedback_e: Incorrect!
 Method describes a specific action associated with a Class.

-   Which of the following is not a possible method for a ``Car`` class?
+   Which of the following is not most likely not a method for a ``Car`` class?

 .. mchoice:: ctp-classes-18_Classes_15